fulldecent/Nineteen-Eighty-Five/Manuscript/Translations.md

 [Cc]rimestop:arrow_right:#factcheck

+- Loyalty

 bellyfeel:arrow_right:#fanboy

-* There is an an#fanboy, allowing it
+- There is an an#fanboy, allowing it

-crimestop:arrow_right:#walkingoneggshells

 crimethink:arrow_right:#politicallyincorrect